-Table A2 provides summary statistics and data sources.
 Our dependent variable in the baseline state-level analysis is the sum of new state manufacturing FDI during 2009-2011 (inflation-adjusted millions of US dollars).
-We measure investment using project-level FDI data from the Financial Times's fDi Markets database.10 The database reports salient project characteristics including industry, investors' country of origin, production activities, and the plant's US county location.
-We restrict the sample to manufacturing plants as defined in the database.11 We model FDI's geographic expansion by disaggregating state FDI into "new" FDI, counties that had not received FDI during 2003-2008, and "old" FDI, which had received FDI in the preceding five years.
-The sample consists of 229 new, 56 old, and 2,827 never counties.
+We measure investment using project-level FDI data from the Financial Times's fDi Markets database.
+The database reports salient project characteristics including industry, investors' country of origin, production activities, and the plant's US county location.
+Our sample is restricted to new manufacturing plants.
+We model FDI's geographic expansion by disaggregating state FDI into "new" FDI, counties that had not received FDI during 2003-2008 but did during 2009-2011, and "old", which had received FDI both before and during.
+"None" counties received no FDI during 2009-2011.